cmiltiadis/studioany/content/publication/21-caad-futures/index.md

 # Schedule page publish date (NOT publication's date).
 publishDate: '2022-03-01T00:00:00Z'
 # Authors
-# If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here and it will be replaced with their full name and linked to their profile.
 authors: [David Gerber, evan-pantazis, Biayna Bogosian, Alicia Nahmad,admin]
 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;